NJPW World Television Championship: Inaugural championship tournament (2022–2023)

+Zack Sabre Jr., who won a tournament and became the first champion.
+He also holds the record for longest reign and most successful defenses.

 The first champion was determined in a sixteen-man single-elimination tournament, which began on October 14, 2022, at Battle Autumn (Night 1) and concluded on January 4, 2023, at Wrestle Kingdom 17.
 In the event of a time limit draw during the tournament, the winner (and thus, person advancing) was decided by a coin toss.